emeks-studio/nixdroid-launcher/kotlin-android-hello-world/README.md

 ## Genesis

-This repo was initilized with the following command:
+This repo was initialized with the following command:

 ```bash
 nix flake init -t github:tadfisher/android-nixpkgs